Typhoon season primer for those new to the Pacific

 Once storms form and begin their track toward land masses such as Okinawa, the 18th Wing Weather Flight keeps close watch on them, recommending accelerated TCCORs when they feel appropriate to the 18th Wing commanding officer, currently Brig.
-Gen. Case A. Cunningham.
+Gen. Joel Carey.
 Joint Region Marianas and the governor of Guam do likewise for their part of the Pacific.

 TCCOR All-Clear is declared and/or the island reverts back to seasonal TCCOR 4.
 All-Clear is also subject to conditions on each base; some might delay reverting to All-Clear if there are still power lines or damage that hasn’t been handled.